CNR-STIIMA-IRAS/itia_control/README.md

 - Nicola Pedrocchi (nicola.pedrocchi@itia.cnr.it)

 Software License Agreement (BSD License) Copyright (c) 2016, National Research Council of Italy, Institute of Industrial Technologies and Automation.
 All rights reserved.

+#Acknowledge

+**This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 637095.**